nick-ducker/T2A1/README.md

       We now have a new array with the sorted values of the old array.

-      There are many different ways to do this that are more space effecient and use only two arrays rather than an array and a hash.
+      There are many different ways to do this that are more space efficient and use only two arrays rather than an array and a hash.

       ```ruby
         def counting_sort(arr,range)